graphistry/graphistry-cli/README.md

 * ``launch``  your system
 * ``stop``  your system
 * ``compile`` and ``load`` bundles for scanning and air-gapped deployment
-* Can be used with orchestration systmes like Ansible
+* Can be used with orchestration systems like Ansible

 These commands can largely be done without the tool, but are easier with them.